ooker777/lume-mermaid-plugin/readme.md

 site.use(mermaid())
 ```
 ## How it works
-After the rendering of Lume, special characters will be HTML-encoded (e.g. `node --> node` to `node --&gt; node`).
-This makes Mermaid unable to parse the syntax.
-Also, the rendered Mermaid block will be:
+After the rendering of Lume, the rendered Mermaid block will be:
 ```html
 <pre>
   <code class="language-mermaid">